 - One of the vehicles involved in the accident must be towed away

-According to the Federal Motor Carrier Safety Administration (FMCSA), accident reports must show:
+According to the Federal Motor Carrier Safety Administration (FMCSA), accident reports with the DOT must show:

 - The date that the crash occurred

 - Where it occurred, including the nearest city or town